shime/kuote/README.md

 # Kuote

-Transform your textual quote into a beautiful image, perfect for sharing on Twitter or Instagram.
+Create beautiful Medium-like quotes, perfect for sharing on Twitter or Instagram.

 ### Installation